tlahin/roger_skyline_1/README.md

     auto enp0s3

-  Then we want to create a configuration file for it: `sudo vim /etc/network/interface.d/<network>`.
+  You need to create a configuration file for it: `sudo vim /etc/network/interface.d/<network>`.
-  In the file we want to write the values we just gathered:
+  In the file you want to write the values you previously got:

     iface enp0s3 inet static
     address 10.13.254.36